 Playas del Coco is an old person’s version of Cancun in Costa Rica, with lots of happy hours & American food.

-It’s not only a destination for seniors but it’s also popular with couples & families, both foreign & local Ticos (the nickname for Costa Rican’s).
+It’s not only a destination for seniors but for couples & families too, both foreign & local Ticos (the nickname for Costa Rican’s).

 We were drawn to it by the diving, which didn’t disappoint.
 We with under the sea with Sirena’s Diving & the Viator site in particular was like jumping into an aquarium.